Pastries & Cakes

 Coffee, Tea and Hot Chocolate:

-We serve brewed coffee, espressos and americanos ($2 tax included) and lattes, capuccinos…
+We serve brewed coffee, espressos and americanos and lattes, cappuccinos…

 For tea, we chose an exceptionnal French/Russian brand: Kusmi.
-More information about our selection here ($2.25 tax included per tea bag).
+More information about our selection here.

-Café-Croissant (all day): $4.50 (coffee or tea + plain or chocolate or almond croissant)
+Café-Croissant (all daym Monday to Friday): $4.50 (coffee or tea + plain or chocolate or almond croissant)

 In the store we have typical French bakery fare: croissants (all made with butter only: plain, chocolate, double baked almond and double baked almond chocolate), quiches, chocolate mousses, macarons, canelés, etc.